Canada Folk Radio Stations

 Frequently asked questions

-Ancient FM from Toronto is the most-voted Folk station from Canada on Ceroxi, with 3128 community votes.
+Ancient FM from Toronto tops the Canada Folk chart on Ceroxi Radio, with over 3K community votes.
 It streams at 128 kbps in MP3.
-Press play to listen — no signup, no app, no ads from us.
+Just press play to listen — no signup, no app, no fees.

-Ceroxi indexes 3 Folk radio stations from Canada, all verified as reachable and streaming live in your browser.
-They broadcast from 18 cities across the country.
+Ceroxi Radio lists 5 Folk radio stations from Canada, all verified as reachable and streaming live in your browser.
+They broadcast from 4 cities across the country.

-Canada Folk stations on Ceroxi stream at bitrates from 48 to 128 kbps, depending on the broadcaster.
+Canada Folk stations on Ceroxi Radio stream at bitrates from 48–128 kbps.
 Audio formats include MP3, AAC.
 Higher-bitrate stations sound richer but use more mobile data — most stations let you choose a lower-bitrate fallback automatically.

-Folk radio stations broadcast from 18 cities across Canada, including Alberta, British Columbia, Calgary, and 15 more.
+Folk radio stations broadcast from 4 cities across Canada, including British Columbia, Calgary, Montreal, and 1 more.
 You can filter stations by city on the Canada country page.

-Beyond Folk, popular genres broadcast from Canada include 80s, Classical, 70s, and 2 more.
-Each genre has its own dedicated cross-country browsing page on Ceroxi.
+Beyond Folk, popular genres broadcast from Canada include 80s, Pop, Public Radio, and 9 more.
+Each genre has its own dedicated cross-country browsing page on Ceroxi Radio.

-Most Canada Folk stations broadcast continuously, 24 hours a day.
-Ceroxi runs regular health checks on every station and only lists those verified as currently reachable.
-If a station goes offline, it's automatically removed from the listing within hours.
+Most Canada Folk stations broadcast continuously, day and night.
+Ceroxi Radio runs regular health checks and only lists currently-reachable stations — any station that goes offline is removed within hours.

 Internet radio is live and curated — DJs and station programmers choose what plays in real time, often introducing tracks you'd never discover through an algorithmic playlist.
 Stations from Canada reflect local music culture and language.
 There are no monthly subscriptions, no playback limits, and no skips counter.